-2. Refer above for details of each licensing system and chemicals that are subject to each system under the ICNA Act.

-3. New chemical assessment and authorisation applies to the importation of industrial chemicals (as defined in the ICNA Act) from all countries.
+- 2. Refer above for details of each licensing system and chemicals that are subject to each system under the IC Act. - 3.
+Chemical assessment and authorisation applies to the importation of industrial chemicals (as defined in the IC Act) from all countries.